eodms-sgdot/eodms-cli/README.md

 ### Order

-Once the RAPI returns search results, the script submits these images to the RAPI order service at https://www.eodms-sgdot.nrcan-rncan.gc.ca/wes/rapi/order (see [EODMS APIs - REST Order](https://wiki.gccollab.ca/EODMS_APIs#REST_Order) for more info).
+Once the RAPI returns search results, the script submits these images to the RAPI order service at https://www.eodms-sgdot.nrcan-rncan.gc.ca/wes/rapi/order (see [Wiki - Create/Send an Order](https://github.com/nrcan-eodms-sgdot-rncan/eodms-rapi-orderdownload/wiki/Directly-Accessing-the-EODMS-REST-API#createsend-an-order) for more info).

 If a **maximum number of images** was set, only the first set of images up to that number will be ordered.
 If no limit was set, all images from the search result will be ordered.